How to Talk Cool in Italian Like a Cool Cat

 Italian regions also wear cool differently.
 The southern region of Italy tends to be flashier than the north.
 Southern Italians often prefer ruffles, glitter, sparkles and bling.
 Northern Italians are more understated and monochromatic.

-Cool and the words used to express it, changes from north to south.
+Cool and the words used to express it, change from north to south.

 Florence reveres the cool style of Miuccia Prada and the late Salvatore Ferragamo.